trailofbits/ios-integrity-validator/README.md

 changed, or if any files have been added, the files are copied off the device for further inspection and analysis by the user.

+### Contact

+If you have not jailbroken your phone on purpose and iVerify finds evidence of modifications, we would like to hear from you!
+Send us an [e-mail](mailto:iverify@trailofbits.com] with your evidence file and we'll take a look for you.